-What is a DBA?
+What is a Fictitious Firm Name?

-A DBA, also known as “Doing Business As”, Trade Name, Assumed Name or Fictitious Name is a name used by a business, that is different from the legal name of the business.
+A Fictitious Firm Name (FFN), often known as a DBA or “Doing Business As,” “Trade Name,” or “Assumed Name,” is a name used by a business that is different from the legal name of the business.
 This name is often referred to as a Fictitious Firm Name (FFN) in Nevada.

-Who needs to register?
+Who needs to register a Fictitious Firm Name?

 Any person operating a business in Nevada with a name that is different from the legal name of the owners or is different from the legal name of a business registered with the Secretary of State (Corporation or LLC), the business has to file with the County Clerk of each county in which business is being conducted.
 The requirements and need to register for a Fictitious Name vary, depending on the type of business entity.